There's much to see here.

 High Performance Experimental Aircraft Kit designed specifically for a Fly By Wire Control System!
 Check it out!

 FBW (Fly By Wire) systems are in almost every modern Commercial Transport Airliner on earth, starting with

-the Concorde in 1976 and have proven themselves
+the Concorde in 1976 and have proven themselves to be

-the first American airplane flew without
+American airplane flew without mechanical

-pilot and control surfaces.
+connections between pilot and control surfaces.

 Almost 47 years ago.
+Time is NOW!

 Experimental Aircraft sphere.
 Gone are the days of complex,